The talent-to-value approach: aligning talent with business value

 • Professional services

-Delighted to be working with a Manchester based firm that specialises in HR strategy, business transformation and transaction services and is looking for a Reward professional at Manager level.
+Frazer Jones is pleased to be partnering with a leading professional services firm that are looking to add a Director to their reward consulting division.
 This is a highly established and reputable global organisation that has a truly collaborative, flexible and supportive culture that can offer extensive career development opportunities.
-As […]
+They are an entrepreneurial business […]

 • FMCG/consumer goods